-When we finally reentered the Blue Ridge Mountains, we couldn’t find the Blue Ridge Parkway road and instead elected to travel up road 220 which ended up being VERY scenic and HIGHLY recommended (Want to see more scenic roads?).
+When we finally reentered the Blue Ridge Mountains, we couldn’t find the Blue Ridge Parkway road and instead elected to travel up road 220 which ended up being VERY scenic and HIGHLY recommended (Want to see more scenic roads in America?).

 While on that road, we found a very nice waterfall and pathway to it.
 The waterfall is called Falling Spring Falls: